srevenant/saasy/saasy-backend/README.md

 You may want to work outside of docker, with a local database.
 For MacOS you can do this by installing (requires homebrew):

     brew install elixir
-    brew install mariadb
+    brew install postfix
     mix local.hex --force
     mix local.rebar --force

-Add an alias in your `/etc/hosts` for the database: `db`, and start/stop/use mariadb as needed with:
+Add an alias in your `/etc/hosts` for the database: `db`

-    mysql.server start
-    mysql.server stop
-    mysql -u root

 Your mileage will vary with this setup.
 You can cross-reference what is in the `fullstack` docker profile for more information on how to setup the app, if things are not working properly.